Neon-lit camera in a server room, symbolising surveillance and control through condition monitoring.

 Diagram shows components of a condition monitoring system, symbolising sensor technology, data analysis and warning systems.

-Analyze the current status
+Analyze the current situation

 Define data requirements

-Collecting and storing data
+Collect and store data

 Evaluate data

-Outputting results
+Output results

 Industrial robots work precisely in a futuristic environment, symbolising predictive maintenance and optimisation through condition monitoring.